jacoblevine/PhenoGraph/README.md

 ### Version 1.3

- * Proper support for Linux
+ * Proper support for Linux.